Chlumsky/msdf-atlas-gen/README.md

 ### Glyph configuration

-- `-size <EM size>` &ndash; sets the size of the glyphs in the atlas in pixels per EM
+- `-size <em size>` &ndash; sets the size of the glyphs in the atlas in pixels per em
-- `-minsize <EM size>` &ndash; sets the minimum size.
+- `-minsize <em size>` &ndash; sets the minimum size.
 The largest possible size that fits the same atlas dimensions will be used
-- `-emrange <EM range>` &ndash; sets the distance field range in EM's
+- `-emrange <em range>` &ndash; sets the distance field range in em's
 - `-pxrange <pixel range>` (default = 2) &ndash; sets the distance field range in output pixels
 - `-pxalign <on / off / horizontal / vertical>` (default = vertical) &ndash; enables or disables alignment of glyph's origin point with the pixel grid